PLACE

 In the late 1800’s there were many towns, around southern Arizona that were created as a result of the short-lived silver mining boom.
 Most of them them were completely abandoned and are now only ruins, whose inhabitant’s are long since gone.
 Several of Tombstones ghost towns are within a few miles of each other along a dirt road known as the ”Ghost town trail”.
 Only the half crumbled buildings of towns such as Courtland, Pearce and Gleeson remain.
 Hidden deep in the undergrowth, where schools, homes and businesses once stood, only partially standing walls, or rubble remains.
 One of the most notorious of these is Brunkows cabin, known as the bloodiest cabin in Arizona.
 Within this mining cabin over 21 people were known to have been murdered over a period of several years.
 Today their ghosts appear to live on.

 Hidden along the Ghost town trail there are at least 5 or 6 ruins of various sizes and states of decay.
-I didn’t have a four wheel drive vehicle, but it’s not essential as much of Tombstones ghost towns were abandoned after the mining boom endedwhere I was heading is a combination of paved road and dirt track, but has little extreme terrain.
+I didn’t have a four wheel drive vehicle, but it’s not essential as much of where I was heading is a combination of paved road and dirt track, but has little extreme terrain.
 I set out from the motel about 9 am in the morning.
 The return drive along the Ghost town trail is about thirty miles each way if you want to cover the three main towns of Gleeson, Courtland and Pearce.
 Make sure you have at least half a tank of petrol before you leave Tombstone, as there is no where to fill up along the way and it is not a good place to break down.
 It was about ten miles to the first stop, which is Gleeson.
 It’s a solitary drive through Tombstones ghost towns, quiet back roads surrounded by cactus and desert, and I only passed one car during the whole journey, and that was headed in the opposite direction.
 I am now in the area known as the Dragoon Mountains.
 Unlike most of the surrounding areas the mines here produced turquoise instead of gold.
 This was once extracted by the Indians that lived here until miners moved in and began prospecting.

 The first settlement was actually called Turquoise before it became Gleeson.
 The gold and silver

-Gleeson was founded in 1900 and once had its own Post Office mining was short lived.
+mining was short lived.
 But in 1900 a man by the name of John Gleeson once again started to mine turquoise, and also began digging for copper.
 But there was no adequate water supply at the site of the original mining settlement in the hills, so the town was moved from there into the valley and became known as Gleeson.
 It had its own post office that opened in 1900 and eventually the population grew to 500.
 When I arrived I had to pull over to the side of the road to take some pictures.
 Although Gleeson is classified as a ghost town, a few people still live there.

 The town supported a population of over 2000 people at its peak and even had two local newspapers.
 There was running water and electricity and even a movie theater.
 It is strange to think that somewhere within a few hundred yards of where I am now, in what seems to be a forgotten wasteland, people once watched the latest movie release over sixty years ago.
-Then the theater, The town was founded by James Pearce and once had a population of 1500 stores and post office closed, and the death of the town came soon afterwards.
+Then the theater, stores and post office closed, and the death of the town came soon afterwards.
 If you continue your drive on up the dirt road eventually you will come to a sign that says “Ghost town trail”, there can’t be too many signs like this in the world and is definitely worth a stop for a picture.
 Another few miles along the road you come to a town by the name of Pearce.
 As I got nearer I did notice a few patrol vehicles pass me, in a reminder that you’re not that far from the Mexican border.
 Pearce although classified as a ghost town still has a significant population.
 After James Pearce discovered gold in the area, he founded the town in 1894.
 The commonwealth mine which was responsible for its prosperity was said to have produced almost fifteen million dollars worth of gold during its lifetime.
 The general store has been extremely well preserved and operates even today.
 This was founded in 1896 along with the post office, and a railroad station opened here in 1903.

 There were a couple of particularly interesting graves, one was of a man by the name of John Newbury who died in 1902.
-He was a confederate soldier, and next to his grave was a small Abraham Lincolns former bodyguard is buried in the town cemetery confederate flag that looked like it had been placed there fairly recently.
+He was a confederate soldier, and next to his grave was a small confederate flag that looked like it had been placed there fairly recently.
 There is also a much larger quite elaborate marble tombstone with the word Burnett on it.
 He was actually Abraham Lincoln’s bodyguard.
 I spent about an hour wondering around the cemetery then headed back along the Ghost town trail.
 I returned to Tombstone for lunch, the best places to eat are down the side streets where you won’t find as many tourists.
 Later I went back to the motel; the owner is quite an authority on the locations of Tombstones ghost towns.
 At the time he had been exploring an area where he believed he had discovered what were the remains of the Clanton ranch.
 The Clanton brothers were sworn enemies of Doc Holiday and Wyatt Earp and they became famous for their participation in the gunfight at the O.K corral.

 There was one final place I wanted to see, again this was something I read about on the internet.
 It is a place called Brunckows cabin.
-Twenty one people were killed here, including the man who built it, Frederick Brunckow who was stabbed with his own rock drill then One of Tombstones ghost towns hold the ruins of Brunkows cabin thrown down a mine shaft.
+Twenty one people were killed here, including the man who built it, Frederick Brunckow who was stabbed with his own rock drill then thrown down a mine shaft.
 Like several of Tombstones ghost towns this one was supposed to be haunted, and people camping nearby have reporting seeing ghostly figures there at night time.
 It’s only a few miles out of town.
 The motel owner drew me a map, and it took about fifteen minutes to get there.
 There is a dirt road a few yards off of the highway.
 At the entrance is a small plaque telling you that you are at Brunckows cabin.
 The area is quite overgrown, and at the time littered with broken beer bottles and the charred remains of a recently built campfire.
 Although it’s not that far from the main road by the time you drive down the track, it begins to feel quite isolated.
 There are a few foundations left of other buildings, but the one most intact is that of the cabin itself.
 Although it’s just the remains of the walls and the large stone slabs that once formed the floor, you can still see where the doors windows and fire place once stood.

-The cabin was built in 1858, and has been referred to as the “bloodiest cabin in Arizona ” due to the Brunkows cabin was known as the "bloodiest cabin in Arizona" number of murders that took place there.
+The cabin was built in 1858, and has been referred to as the “bloodiest cabin in Arizona ” due to the number of murders that took place there.
 The surrounding area is still full of abandoned mine shafts, where prospectors once mined for gold.
 You can only drive the car so far before the road narrows and you have to reverse out.
 I really can’t imagine many people just happen to pass by this place and visit.
 But I expect that a few will seek it out like I have.
 As I walk around the ruins, you do get the feeling that you are being watched, and there is definitely something unwelcoming about them.
 I only stayed for a few minutes, I don’t think I would want to spend the night camping out here.
 In Arizona there are literally hundreds of ghost towns, some of them are still remembered but most have been completely forgotten.
 Tombstones ghost towns like many seem to be a particular phenomenon of the mining industry of the late 1800’s.

 Large communities were created from nothing, then disappeared as quickly as the gold, leaving only empty buildings as reminders.
 You can’t really imagine this happening today, as the nature of industry has changed.
 But the ruins that do remain still continue to conjure up images, of cowboys, prospectors, and of the Wild West as it once was.